-- if a --luaconly option is given on the command line, or - if the executable is named textuac
+- if a --luaconly option is given on the command line, or - if the executable is named texluac

 In this mode, LuaTEX is exactly like luac from the stand alone Lua distribution, except that it does not have the -l switch, and that it accepts (but ignores) the --luaconly switch.
+The current version of Lua can dump bytecode using string.dump so we might decide to drop this version if LuaTEX.